-Showing one post in Delaware General Assembly.
+Showing 2 posts in Delaware General Assembly.

 As Delaware courts test the anti-discrimination provision of the medical marijuana statute, the state legislature has been taking a hard look at marijuana as well.
 Legalization, decriminalization, and expansion to the medical marijuana program are all on the table.

 Regarding the potential for Delaware legalizing recreational marijuana, we renew our 2018 prediction that this is still not likely in 2019.
 Especially with the retirement of both the House and Senate champions at the end of last session and a failed floor vote in the House in June.
 That said, it is possible that with so many new faces in legislative hall, fifteen out of sixty-two, there are surprise support votes that come to light.
 No bill has been filed, but one is anticipated.

 As the legalization pathway or non-pathway becomes clearer, the legislature is taking another pass through decriminalization and medical marijuana.

 First, Senate Bill 45 extends previous adult decriminalization to persons under the age of 21.
 If passed, the penalty for possession, use, or consumption of a “personal use” quantity of marijuana would go from criminal to civil.

 As frustration builds on the legalization side, pressure also mounts to streamline and enlarge the medical marijuana program.
 While new dispensaries are opening, now numbering four around the state, the statutory pathways to qualify for a card for their use are being revisited.
 More ›Share